naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 ## Alternative #3: The Pragmatic Practical

-This is a pretty new kind of assessment, and it was offered by one company via the coding platform [Codility](https://www.codility.com/).
+This is a pretty new kind of assessment, and it was offered by a few companies, usually via a coding platform like [Codility](https://www.codility.com/) or [CoderPad](https://coderpad.io/).
 This interview style was very straightforward -- 4 small, pragmatic tests which would test a specific subject, technology, or skill.
 One example was a "refactoring test", where you were given a function that was 80 lines long and asked to refactor it and clean up the logic.
 Another test might be how to build a bare-bones API server to handle a single web request, stuff like that.

 #### What they get right

 * It is a realistic proxy for everyday development, and tests whether you can actually code
 * The assessment leverages the actual experience engineers may have accrued in their career
 * They are not cramming multiple types of interviews into 1 session
-* They fit into the hour long timeframe taken by LeetCode, System Design, and Behavioral Interviews
+* They fit into the hour long time-frame taken by LeetCode, System Design, and Behavioral Interviews
-* They have defined and concrete deliverables, unlike System Design
+* They have defined and concrete deliverables, unlike the System Design

 #### What they get wrong